or How Decentriq's Data Clean Rooms enable cross-company data collaboration in a GDPR-compliant way

 What if the two companies could determine the size of their shared customer base without having to share their data with anyone?

 In this blog, we will first introduce the concept of private set intersection as a generalization of the shared customers problem above.
-We then show how its solution has been implemented in decentriq’s avato platform in a way that removes the need for a trusted third party (also not decentriq).
-With avato, both parties provide their customer databases into the platform, receiving very particular security and privacy guarantees: Provably, nobody (not even decentriq) can access their unencrypted data and only the size of the shared customer base is output.
-While we focus here on private set intersection, avato extends to many other use-cases, in particular privacy-preserving machine learning.
+We then show how its solution has been implemented in Decentriq’s platform in a way that removes the need for a trusted third party (including Decentriq and any cloud provider).
+With Decentriq Data Clean Rooms, both parties provide their customer databases into the platform, receiving very particular security and privacy guarantees: Provably, nobody (not even Decentriq) can access their unencrypted data and only the size of the shared customer base is output.
+While we focus here on private set intersection, Decentriq's platform extends to many other use-cases such as combining multiple hospital data, and helping brands share data with their ad partners.

-Together with the legal services company LEXR, we will argue that this and similar processing in avato is in line with the General Data Protection Regulation (GDPR) because individual-level data are not shared.
+Together with the legal services company LEXR, we will argue that this and similar processing in the Decentriq platform is in line with the General Data Protection Regulation (GDPR) because individual-level data are not shared.

 Private set intersection